 A Film by Debbie LeeKeenan • John Nimmo • Filiz Efe McKinney

-A new film, Reflecting on Anti-bias Education in Action: The Early Years, produced by Debbie LeeKeenan and John Nimmo, features vignettes of anti-bias strategies in early childhood classrooms interspersed with teachers reflecting on their practice.
+The film, Reflecting on Anti-bias Education in Action: The Early Years (48 minutes), produced by Debbie LeeKeenan and John Nimmo, features vignettes of anti-bias strategies in early childhood classrooms interspersed with teachers reflecting on their practice.
 Debbie and John partnered with filmmaker Filiz Efe McKinney of Brave Sprout Productions to create a film that shifts the focus away from the talking heads of experts and on to the voices of teachers committed to equity on a daily basis.
 By taking viewers into diverse early childhood classrooms, the film seeks to demonstrate the importance of teacher reflection on identity, context, and practice in anti-bias education and provides a much-needed resource for teacher education and professional development.

 Louise Derman-Sparks is the film’s senior advisor.
 The film’s theoretical and research framework is based on her co-authored books, Anti-Bias Education for Our Children and Ourselves (with Julie Olsen-Edwards and Catherin Goins ) and Leading Anti-Bias Early Childhood Programs: A Guide for Change (with Debbie LeeKeenan and John Nimmo).

 Anti-bias education places diversity and equity goals at the heart of everything we do in early childhood.
 We begin by affirming each child and family’s social identities and cultural ways of being.
 Building on the strengths and knowledge children bring to school, anti-bias teachers seek the active engagement of families and communities.
 More than a set of curriculum activities, this approach is a commitment to equity and social justice.
 Anti-bias teachers observe carefully, think critically, and reflect deeply.